Rumors a teenage star might sign with Djurgården sparked a war of words in Stockholm's tabloids.

 “Like I said, the interest (in Guidetti) is real, but the problem is the money,” said Reidel.

-Not just players The intra-city rivalry isn’t just about potential players.
+The intra-city rivalry isn’t just about potential players.
 In 1999, former Swedish international Anders Limpar decided to switch sides and move from AIK to Djurgården.
 The fans’ reaction was so negative―AIK fans allegedly destroyed his night club while DIF fans refused to accept him―that Limpar retired.
 It is a reaction Yankee fans know well.
 Although both helped the Bronx Bombers win World Series titles, many Yankee fans still refuse to accept Roger Clemens or Johnny Damon as real Yankees because both played for the hated Boston Red Sox.

 Mets fans often lament the fact two of their stars from the 1986 World Series winning team in Flushing―Dwight Gooden and Darryl Strawberry―moved to the Bronx 10 years later and helped the Yankees win the title.